The 5 Most Important Things Young Adults & Grads Can Do for Their Finances

-Transitioning from university life to working and living on their own is a big shift for most young grads.
+Transitioning from the life of going to school to one of working and living on their own is a big shift for most young adults and grads.
 It’s often the first time they truly need to be self-sufficient.

 Here are 5 of the most important things young adults can do to start managing their finances well:

 1. Understand Your Health Care Plan - Sign Up for Coverage

 Ensure that your health care plan is adequate.
 You will no longer be covered under your parents’ extended health plan (if you were as a student), so you need to figure out what your coverage is through your own employer.
 There may also be some differences in provincial health care services if you move from one province to another.

 Young adults don’t necessarily think about health care and extended benefits because it’s always been taken care of by their post-secondary school plan or by their parents.
 Once out on their own, they need to make sure they have sufficient health care coverage, before they actually need it.